-In sound recording, reproduction, and sound reinforcement systems, a mixing console is an electronic device for combining sounds of many different audio signals.
+In recording, reproduction, sound and sound systems, a mixing console is reinforcement an electronic device for combining sounds of many different audio signals.
 Inputs to the console include microphones used by singers, picking up acoustic instruments, signals from electric or electronic instruments, or recorded music.
 Depending on the type, a mixer is able to control analog or digital signals.
 The modified signals are summed to produce the combined output signals which can then be amplified through a sound reinforcement system.